aalokt89/Custom-Transitions/README.md

 `crossfade` | <img src ="/images/crossfade.gif" width="100" />
 `slideDownScaleUp` | <img src ="/images/slideDownScaleUp.gif" width="100" />
 `scaleDownScaleUp` | <img src ="/images/scaleDownScaleUp.gif" width="100" />

+I'm working on some more transitions and a way for you to have more control over the animation timings and curves, so stay tuned!